ErikBjare/KnowTree/README.md

 ## Visualization

 The [D3.js gallery](https://github.com/d3/d3/wiki/Gallery) has great examples.
 We could probably get a lot of good ideas from some of them.

+Update: I've started attempts at prototyping the structure of such a tree using [Gephi](https://gephi.org/).

 # Issues